rolemadelen/euisblue.github.io/_posts/linux/disable-keyboard/2019-6-29-en-linux-disable-keyboard.md

 ---
 layout: post
-title: "[Ubuntu] Disable Laptop Keyboard"
+title: "How to disable a Laptop Keyboard"
 ref: linux-disable-keyboard
 date: 2019-06-30 19:11:00
 categories: Linux